Colorado State University - Pueblo

 Applicants must attach the following documents, in order to be considered for this position:

 - a current resume or CV;

-- unofficial or official transcripts showing required degree conferred; and
+- unofficial or official transcripts showing degree conferred; and

 - three professional references with contact information to the on-line application.

-Applications submitted without the required attachments above will be considered incomplete and will not move forward in the selection process.
+Applications submitted without the required attachments above or an application not completed in its entirety will be considered incomplete and will not move forward in the selection process.
 Once submitted, applicants will not be able to make changes or add information to their application packet, with the exception of their personal contact and demographic information.